BrianJomo/Project-Host/README.md

 <p>This project entails creating a website similar to Awwards.
 Web visitors of this website can create a secure account, post a project, view and rate other user projects.
 Users can also search for and view performance score of their projects.</p>

 ## Installation

+To gain acess to this application click on this link: https://github.com/BrianJomo/Project-Host